opengisch/QgisModelBaker/docs/docs/background_info/toppings/topping_exporter.md

 So, find the **Topping Exporter** in the menu *Database > Model Baker > Topping Exporter*

-## 1. General information about the topic
+## 1. General information about the topping

-First you need to enter some general information about your topic.
+First you need to enter some general information about your topping.
 This will be in the index file (ilidata.xml) and defines the folder structure.

 ![target](../../assets/toppings-exporter-target.png)